Malaysia’s Biodiversity Crisis: Expert Insights from Justin Juhun

 Endangered Cloud Leopards

-Among the species that embody the urgency of this work, cloud leopards stand out.
+Among the species that embody the urgency of this work, are the Sunda Cloud Leopards.
 As solitary animals, they are notoriously difficult to breed in captivity.
 “You can’t keep them in close proximity during off-seasons — they’ll fight, even males and females,” Juhun explains.
 They need more space, but beyond captivity, the bigger issue lies in their fractured habitats.

 “The pocketed forest system is one of the biggest problems,” he says.
 These fragmented patches make it increasingly difficult for cloud leopards to find each other, contributing to their declining numbers.
 Although pocket forests create greenery, they are not continuous — meaning the cats may remain isolated in a single pocket.
 Crossing plantations is rare and dangerous; encounters with people often end fatally.